Denver Alimony Attorney

 In any Colorado divorce case, the issue of spousal support can be significant.
 Statute authorizes a temporary award of maintenance while a case is pending, in recognition of the fact that people may need financial help from their spouse in the immediate.
 Statute also authorizes an award of long terms maintenance to run for an amount of time after the divorce case is concluded.
 The alimony lawyers at our Denver firm are well versed in either situation.

 Prior to 2014, alimony, or “maintenance,” was somewhat of a gray area in that parties to a Colorado divorce were faced with alimony being decided based on the judge’s subjective discretion as to whether spousal support was warranted, the monthly amount, and the duration of the marriage.
 Commencing in 2014, Colorado statute changed when the legislature adopted a maintenance formula applicable to cases in which the combined adjusted gross income of the parties was less than $240,000 per year.
 The specific formula is 40% of the higher earner’s monthly income minus 50% of the lower earner’s monthly income, with certain offsets tied into aggregate income percentages.
 Though the formula is not mandatory, courts are encouraged to use it, and if they don’t, they must state specifically why not.
 The formula changed further in 2018 as the result of changes to federal tax code making spousal support payments for new orders entered after January 1, 2019 no longer a tax deductible/taxable event.
 Specifically, the end result paid or received is now lower to factor in the tax code changes.
-Over the last few years, the divorce attorneys at Plog & Stein have seen the various Denver metropolitan area divorce courts gravitate towards utilizing the formulaic approach set forth in current statute.
+Over the last few years, the Denver divorce lawyers at Plog & Stein have seen the various metropolitan area divorce courts gravitate towards utilizing the formulaic approach set forth in current statute.

 - Income of the parties